Types of Aviation Safety Culture

 Once the problem has been fixed, the issue can be closed/reviewed, hence the average days to close the issue chart.
 Programs that are highly adaptable feature:

 - Management who is on top of implementing changes;

 - Employees who are willing to perform corrective actions to enact the change; and

 - Risk management processes that are efficient enough to process changes.

-Adaptable aviation safety cultures should have low average days to close issues and a very high percentage of on time CPA closures.
+Adaptable aviation safety cultures should have low average days of close issues and a very high percentage of on-time CPA closures.